 Kansas employers are not required to provide employees with unpaid or paid vacation leave.
 In instances where they opt to offer these benefits, they must meet the terms of the employment contract or established policy.

 Also, employers and employees may enter agreements where employees are denied pay for accrued vacation upon termination of employment.

 By law, employers can cap the total amount of vacation leave employees can accrue over their employment.
 It is also possible for employers to deny payment for accrued unused vacation time if employees do not comply with eligibility requirements.
 These requirements may include:

 - Gaining employment during a specific time of year

 Visit our Kansas vacation leave information page to learn more about vacation leave in Kansas.

-Employers in Kansas are not obligated to provide employees with paid or unpaid sick leave benefits.
+Employers in Kansas are not obligated to provide employees with sick leave benefits, either paid leave or unpaid leave.
 It is also important to note that employers must give employees unpaid sick leave based on the Family and Medical Leave Act.
 Other federal laws may also apply to employers who must grant unpaid sick leave.Visit our Kansas sick leave information page to learn more about sick leave in Kansas.